We can help you! . . . |

 - 5,196,334: Urogenital sinus derived growth inhibitory factor

-the macromolecular synthesis operon, methods of treating bacterial
+- 5,294,533: Antisense oligonucleotide antibiotics complementary to the macromolecular synthesis operon, methods of treating bacterial infections and methods for identification of bacteria

 - 5,298,422: Myogenic vector systems